Mingkai14/DDGWizard/Docs/Generate_features.rst

     <div style="text-align: justify;">
     This guide is intended to show users how to use DDGWizard to generate complete feature set.
     <p></p>
-    After feature dimensionality reduction, the DDGWizard prediction program uses the optimal combination of features (69 features) derived from 1547 features to predict ΔΔG, without calculating all the features during running.
+    After feature dimensionality reduction, the DDGWizard prediction program uses the optimal 69 features derived from 1547 features to predict ΔΔG, without calculating all the features during running.
     <p></p>
     However, users might need the complete feature set.
 They may want to generate the full feature set to characterize and analyze the raw ΔΔG data, or use it for their own machine learning projects.
     <p></p>